+For Contract Renewals:

+i of Contract Reflewars.

-For Contract Renewals: i or contract itenewals. >\$30,000 Optional Year Contract Renewal where provision for such optional Award Form In accordance with spending authority.
-400,000 year renewal formed part of the original contract Purchase Order For Qualified Supplier Roster Roster established through Request for Supplier Qualification Appendix "I" In accordance with spending authority.
-(RFSQ) Process by Purchasing Staff Approval Form for > \$30,000 opending additionty.
-Master Framework Agreements required Council Approval Required Threshold Procurement of Any Goods, Services or Construction for which: Approval Authority All Statute requires Council approval Contract requiring approval from the Ontario Municipal Board Exemption from any or all purchasing methods is required.
+>\$30,000 Optional Year Contract Renewal where provision for such optional year renewal formed part of the Award Form Purchase Order In accordance with spending authority.

+original contract T drondes order

+For Qualified Supplier Roster

+Roster established through Request for Supplier Qualification Appendix "I" In accordance with spending authority.

+(RFSQ) Process by Purchasing Staff Approval Form for > \$30,000

+Master Framework Agreements required

+Council Approval Required

+Threshold Procurement of Any Goods, Services or Construction for which: Approval Authority

+All Statute requires Council approval Contract requiring approval from the Ontario Municipal Board Exemption from any or all purchasing methods is required.
 Budget has not been approved.
 Increased funding from a reserve fund is required.
 There is an irregularity or unresolved challenge in connection with the Procurement Project and in the opinion of the CAO or designate, in consultation with the applicable Council